We Got Divorced

-We Got Divorced (우리 이혼했어요) is a South Korean reality television show that airs on TV Chosun.
+We Got Divorced (우리 이혼했어요) is a South Korean reality television show that aired on TV Chosun.

-Season 1 began on November 20, 2020, and ended on February 15, 2021 at 13 episodes, and the show is expected to return for Season 2 by fall 2021.
+Season 1 began on November 20, 2020, and ended on February 15, 2021 at 13 episodes, and the show was expected to return for Season 2 by fall 2021.
 Season 2 aired on Fridays starting April 8, 2022 and ended on July 1, 2022.

 Airtime

 Overview

 It is a "real time drama" reality show that features divorced celebrity couples reuniting through the show, and they spend some time together by themselves.